onap/archived-vfc-nfvo-lcm/docs/platform/installation/installation/vfc-over-oom.rst

 |vfc/gvnfm/vnfres          |     http://ClusterIP:8802/api/vnfres/v1/swagger.yaml                      |
 +--------------------------+---------------------------------------------------------------------------+

-Here are only a few componnets as an example.
+Here are only a few components as an example.

-Take vnflcm as an example, you can visit the api as follow:
+Take vnflcm as an example, you can visit the API as follow:

 ::

     ubuntu@oom-mr01-rancher:~$ kubectl -n onap get svc|grep vnflcm vfc-vnflcm                         ClusterIP      10.43.71.4      <none>                                 8801/TCP                                                      87d
     ubuntu@oom-mr01-rancher:~$ curl http://10.43.71.4:8801/api/vnflcm/v1/swagger.json
     {"swagger": "2.0", "info": {"title": "vnflcm API", "description": "\n\nThe `swagger-ui` view can be found [here](/api/vnflcm/v1/swagger).\n
     The `ReDoc` view can be found [here](/api/vnflcm/v1/redoc).\nThe swagger YAML document can be found [here](/api/vnflcm/v1/swagger.yaml).\n
     The swagger JSON document can be found [here](/api/vnflcm/v1/swagger.json)."........

 Because VF-C expose service by ClusterIP, so that you can only visit the APIs in K8S cluster.

 If you want to visit VF-C APIs outside of K8S cluster, you can visit these APIs via MSB, because all VF-C APIs have been registered to MSB.

 You can execute the following steps:

 ::